ironbee/ironbee/predicate/reference.md

 : `v` is finished.

 Notes
 : Values created by other modules are allowed to define their value dynamically.
-Such dynamic values are automatically used correctly by `field`, `sub`, `scatter`, etc.  However, these pass no argument in.  `ask` may be used to pass an argument in.
+Such dynamic values are automatically used correctly by `var`, `sub`, `scatter`, etc.  However, these pass no argument in.  `ask` may be used to pass an argument in.

 Front End
 : **Call Method**